eggs-cpp/sd-6/README.md

 **Eggs.SD-6** is a _CMake_ based **SD-6** approximation.

+> **Disclaimer:**
+> This project started as an experiment on _CMake_.
+As such, it is likely to be
+> incorrect, sub-optimal and/or simply non-idiomatic.
+Suggestions and
+> pull-requests &mdash;against `develop`&mdash; to improve it are welcome.

 [**SD-6**](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4200.htm
 "Feature-testing recommendations for C++") is the sixth standing document issued by the C++ standardization committee.
-It consist of guidelines for both implementors and programmers concerning feature-test macros.
+It consists of guidelines for both implementors and programmers concerning feature-test macros.
 Consider the following excerpt of the document, depicting the status quo: